markrebec/inkjet/README.md

       end
     end

+**Note: Because inkjet currently uses a call to `class_eval` for nested indentation blocks, there are some scoping issues.
+For example, instance variables referenced inside the block might not behave you you would expect (they would reference instance vars belonging to the `Inkjet::Indent` module).** This should be cleaned up in future versions, when the indentation logic gets cleaned up and refactored.

 #### Custom Formatters

 If you'd like to easily format everything within an `Inkjet.indent` block, you can use the `format_with` method and pass any of the color or style formatting methods.